How to Become a Kindergarten or Elementary School Teacher

 Kindergarten and elementary school teachers must have a bachelor’s degree.
 In addition, public school teachers must have a state-issued certification or license.

 All states require public kindergarten and elementary school teachers to have at least a bachelor’s degree in elementary education.
-Some states also require kindergarten and elementary school teachers to major in a content area, such as math or science.
-They typically enroll in their college’s teacher preparation program and also take classes in education and child psychology in addition to those required by their major.
+Private schools typically have the same requirement.
+Some states also require public kindergarten and elementary school teachers to major in a content area, such as math or science.

 In teacher education programs, future teachers learn how to present information to young students and how to work with young students of varying abilities and backgrounds.
-Programs typically include fieldwork, such as student teaching.
-For information about teacher preparation programs in your state, visit teach.org.
+They also take classes in education and child psychology.
+Programs typically include a student-teaching program, in which they work with a mentor teacher and get experience teaching students in a classroom setting.
+For information about teacher preparation programs in your state, visit Teach.org.

-Some states require all teachers to earn a master’s degree after receiving their teaching certification.
+Some states require teachers to earn a master’s degree after receiving their teaching certification and obtaining a job.

 Licenses, Certifications, and Registrations

-Teachers are frequently required to complete annual professional development classes to keep their license.
-Some states require teachers to complete a master’s degree after receiving their certification.
+Teachers are frequently required to complete annual professional development classes to keep their license or certification.
+Some states require teachers to complete a master’s degree after receiving their certification and obtaining a job.

 Patience.
 Working with students of different abilities and backgrounds can be difficult.
 Kindergarten and elementary school teachers must respond with patience when students struggle with material.